-Although nobody is perfect, I see these qualities things that I strive for in the management of my home and family.
+Although nobody is perfect, I see these qualities as things that I strive for in managing my home and family.
 I even see these qualities as things to strive for as a human.
 They aren’t bad qualities to work on!

 Being patient with everything and everyone that comes into your home.
 Be patient with your children and your husband, of course.
 But also be patient with the random knock at the door or the UPS delivery that is running late.
 Even the cable company that seems to be overcharging you.
 Remember, you catch more flies with honey than with vinegar.

-I am grateful that my husband gets up and goes to work every single day for us.
-That he has supported the need for me to stay home with our boys.
+I am grateful that my husband gets up and goes to work daily for us.
+He has supported the need for me to stay home with our children.
 I am also thankful that I have a home to keep and a family to love.
 Remind yourself multiple times a day of the blessings around you.
 Being grateful for what you have should apply to more than just the qualities of a homemaker.

 Work on keeping that joyful, positive attitude.
-I understand that sometimes its a struggle, but if you decide to adopt optimism and joy, it will come.
+I understand that sometimes it’s a struggle, but if you decide to adopt optimism and joy, it will come.
 Now, I am not saying that you have to be happy all the time.
-Life doesn’ work that way.
+Life doesn’t work that way.
 But it sure is a great outlook to strive for.

-And don’t forget to be polite to your husband.
+And remember to be polite to your husband.

 I greet my husband the same way every day when he gets home.
-Usually, in an over-the-top cheerful way, I say,” Hi honey.
+Usually, in an over-the-top cheerful way, I say,” Hi, honey.
 Welcome home!
 How was your day?”
-Included are a big smile and a high pitched voice.
-It’s a little fun and makes him smile
+Included are a big smile and a high-pitched voice.
+It’s a bit of fun and makes him smile.

-This quality of a good homemaker might just come with time and experience.
+This quality of a good homemaker comes with time and experience.
 Knowledge and good judgment will come with practice and age.
 I am still working on my wisdom muscle.
 Thank goodness, my husband is a patient man.

-Please remember that you are not the best at this job.
+Please remember that you could be better at this job.
 There is always room to improve.
 Your work is essential and does have value.
 But there is no need to remind those you love – they know.
 They might not say it or show it, but they know.
 Go away for a few days to remind them every once in a while.
 It’s good for everyone.

 You can keep these people fed, clean, and content.
 You are capable.
 The sooner you realize this, the better.
 You can then go on to tweak the smaller subtopics of housewifery.
-The sooner we as housewives and say at home moms know that we are capable even when we don’t feel like it, the smoother our homes will run.
+The sooner we, housewives and stay-at-home moms, know that we are capable even when we don’t feel like it, the smoother our homes will run.

 Must-Have Characteristics Of A Modern Day Housewife